Imran not to use bad language, ECP assured

 On behalf of Imran, his lawyer and senior vice-president of PTI Dr Babar Awan appeared before the bench, saying his client was not around.

-Interestingly, he tried to play down the matter by saying that the term ‘donkey’ was an ordinary term and even at school a teacher would call his pupils the same.
+Interestingly, he tried to play down the matter by saying that the term ‘donkey’ was an ordinary term, which even at school a teacher would call his pupils the same.

 Imran’s lawyer countered this and said that Imran got called worse ‘things’ and pointed out that words such as Taliban Khan and Yahoodi Khan were being used against him.
 He then drew attention of the bench towards a video clip of former NA speaker and PML-N candidate Ayaz Sadiq.